 Teeth, despite their small size are extraordinarily complex.
 Teeth are a living part of your body that need to be cared for by brushing and regular visits to your local Frankston dental clinic, Beachside Complete Dental Care.
 Here is a brief tooth anatomy lesson which discusses the structure of your teeth.

-Each tooth has two anatomical parts, the crown, and the root.
+The anatomy of teeth shows that each tooth has two anatomical parts, the crown, and the root.
 The crown is the visible white part of your tooth above the gumline and is made up of three parts: Enamel, dentine and the pulp chamber.

-1. Enamel, which is the hardest substance in the human body!
+- Enamel, which is the hardest substance in the human body!
 Enamel cannot repair itself if it is broken or wears down as it is not made of actual cells.
 Good oral hygiene and regular dental visits will help you to protect your enamel.

-2. Beneath enamel is dentine, which is a bone like structure consisting of minerals a tubules leading towards the pulp.
+- Beneath enamel is dentine, which is a bone like structure consisting of minerals a tubules leading towards the pulp.
 Dentine is softer than enamel and tooth sensitivity can be caused by anything that exposes dentine, such as brushing too hard, acidic foods and drinks that dissolve enamel, cracking a tooth, cavities.

-3. The softest and innermost layer of your tooth is called the pulp chamber.
+- The softest and innermost layer of your tooth is called the pulp chamber.
 The pulp chamber contains living tissues (blood vessels and nerves).
 Blood vessels keep the tooth alive and nerves provide sensation including pain receptors.
 If a cavity becomes severe enough to reach the pulp, you will feel it and if you have not already made a dental appointment, it is best to do so.

 Root of your tooth: